Jad490/Video-Graph-AI/README.md

 ## 🎮 How to Use

 1. Upload any video (MP4 recommended)
-2. Choose the frame extraction speed
+2. Add your **Gemini API Key**
 3. Click **Analyze** to send frames to Gemini
-4. Explore the interactive graph
+4. Explore the interactive graph and captions
 5. Export the full graph as JSON
 6. Reset whenever you want to process another video